The best film cameras in 2024: recapture the magic of film in the digital age

 Hefty price tag

-There is no denying that Leica knows how to make a stunning and iconic camera.
-Leica's M rangefinders are perhaps the pinnacle of that, with a world-renowned design that has proved so popular that in 2022 Leica decided it was going to start producing M6 cameras all over again.
+There is no denying that Leica knows how to make a stunning, iconic camera.
+Leica's M rangefinders are perhaps the pinnacle of that, with a world-renowned design that has proved so popular that the Leica MP is one of the few film cameras that can still be bought new.

 Best affordable rangefinder film camera